apache/knox/gateway-release/0.1.0-m1/readme.txt

 BASIC authentication with identity being asserted to the rest of the cluster via Pseudo/Simple authentication will be demonstrated for security.

-For API aggregation, the gateway will provide a central endpoint for HDFS and Templeton APIs for each cluster.
+For API aggregation, the Gateway will provide a central endpoint for HDFS and Templeton APIs for each cluster.

 Future Milestone releases will extend these capabilities with additional